The Really Loud House

-The Really Loud House is an American comedy television series developed by Tim Hobert that premiered on Nickelodeon on November 3, 2022.
-It is a live-action spin-off of The Loud House, utilizing some of the actors that appeared in the 2021 television film A Loud House Christmas.
+The Really Loud House is an American sitcom developed by Tim Hobert that aired on Nickelodeon from November 3, 2022 to November 26, 2024.
+It is a live-action spin-off of the animated series The Loud House, created by Chris Savino, and the third television series in the overall franchise, utilizing most of the actors that appeared in the 2021 television film A Loud House Christmas, including Wolfgang Schaeffer, Jahzir Bruno, Sophia Woodward, Catherine Ashmore Bradley, Aubin Bradley, Lexi Janicek, Ella Allan, Mia Allan, Lexi DiBenedetto, and Brian Stepanek, with Eva Carlton, Annaka Fourneret, August Michael Peterson, and Jolie Jenkins joining the cast.

+In April 2023, the series was renewed for a second and final season and was greenlit for a Halloween television film titled A Really Haunted Loud House.
+The film premiered on September 28, 2023.

 Premise

-Much like the cartoon series, this live-action adaptation portrays 11-year old Lincoln Loud surviving in a house of ten sisters where chaos typically ensues.
+Much like the cartoon series, this live-action adaptation portrays 12-year old Lincoln Loud surviving in a house of ten sisters where chaos typically reigns.
 Lincoln also journeys on adventures with his best friend Clyde McBride throughout the town of Royal Woods, Michigan.